England and Scotland 2 Week Itinerary can come in handy if you are planning to visit the United Kingdom for the very first time.

 You need an Oyster card to travel in the London Underground.
 Once it crosses the Capping point (variable), further travelling from the tube becomes free for the rest of the day.

-Use National Rail site to book the tickets
+Use the National Rail site to book the tickets

-Use National Rail site to book the tickets
+Use the National Rail site to book the tickets

 Kapten gave many free rides and better discounts than Uber

-Prefer cab for short distances when in a group because of almost similar total cost by tube
+Prefer a cab for short distances when in a group because of the almost similar total cost by tube

 Must – have things to Carry for England – Scotland Trip

-1. Multiple SIM cards – to avail the first-time user discounts in cab rides
+1. Multiple SIM cards – to avail the first-time user discounts on cab rides

 2. Citymapper app – a reliable and easy app that suggests the best route, cost estimate and expected travel time.